 Single highly complex and prominent Golgi apparatus is present. | Many simpler units of Golgi apparatus called dictyosomes are present. |

-There are some similarities between animal and plant cell like;
+Similarities between animal and plant cell

 1. Both have a cell membrane or plasma membrane.